Article

 Adding filters to dashboards with SQL questions

 This article covers how to create dashboard widgets to filter data in native queries.
-Figure 1 shows the dashboard we’ll be building:
+Selecting a value in the dashboard filter will update the results in the SQL question.

-Adding a Field Filter variable to a SQL question
+Adding a field filter variable to a SQL question

-<em>Fig. 2</em>.
 A question written in SQL showing orders per month, visualized as a line chart.

 Here’s the SQL code: